China–Philippines relations: Other incidents

-2019 Reed Bank incident

-On 9 June, a Chinese ship, Yuemaobinyu 42212, rammed and sank a Philippine fishing vessel, F/B Gem-Ver, near Reed Bank, west of Palawan.
+On 9 June 2019, a Chinese ship, Yuemaobinyu 42212, rammed and sank a Philippine fishing vessel, F/B Gem-Ver, near Reed Bank, west of Palawan.
 The fishermen were caught by surprise as they were asleep during the said event.
 The Chinese ship afterwards left the sank Philippine vessel, while the Filipino fishermen were adrift in the middle of sea and left to the elements, in violation of a rule under UNCLOS.
 The 22 Filipino fishermen were later rescued by a ship from Vietnam.

 The government responded a day later, stating that they may cut ties with China if the culprits are not punished by the Chinese.
 China has stated that the event was an ordinary maritime accident, which was later backed up by investigations from the Armed Forces of the Philippines.

 The Chinese crew was later criticized for failing to undertake measures to avoid colliding with the F/B Gem-Ver and abandoning the stricken boat's crew, in violation of maritime laws.

+In 2020, Facebook took down a Chinese network which was part of a disinformation campaign against the Philippines.
+The campaign used fake profiles in an attempt to influence public opinion, particularly related to politics and the South China Sea.

+Increasing escalations under Bongbong Marcos

+The election of Philippine president Bongbong Marcos in 2022 saw the onset of worsening Philippine-China relations and frequent skirmishes in the South China Sea.
+Marcos' decision to increase the number of Philippine bases the United States military troops can use under the Enhanced Defense Cooperation Agreement from five to nine met vehement opposition from the Chinese government.
+Marcos made overt signals that the Philippines would inevitably get involved in the event of a Taiwan-China conflict, prompting China to warn the Philippines against "playing with fire".
+Under Marcos, the Philippine Coast Guard began a strategy of publicizing China's aggressive actions in the South China Sea by inviting journalists during territorial encounters and releasing the photographs and videos thereafter in an attempt to gain international support.
+Among the escalations since 2023 include China Coast Guard's firing on Philippine military ships in the Spratly Islands waters; the Philippines accusing China of parking its navy and coast guard vessels near Scarborough Shoal in an apparent attempt to block Philippine vessels from passing through the area; the Philippine Coast Guard accusing China Coast Guard ships of jamming their automatic identification system (AIS); and, amidst Chinese and Philippine military operations around the disputed Scarborough Shoal in August 2024, the Armed Forces of the Philippines accusing China of "dangerous and provocative actions" after two Chinese Air Force aircraft dropped flares in the path of a Philippines' plane that China claimed was "illegally intruding" into its airspace.
+Additionally, in May 2024, the Philippines' Department of Foreign Affairs said it would probe Chinese diplomats' activities around wiretapping after reports surfaced of a recording of an agreement between a Philippine military official and Chinese officials over the South China Sea.